minio/docs/source/reference/minio-server/settings/object-lambda.rst

          The HTTP endpoint of the lambda webhook for the handler function.

-         You can specify multiple webhook endpoints as Lambda targets by appending a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
+         You can specify multiple webhook endpoints as Lambda targets by appending a unique identifier for each Object Lambda function.
          For example, the following command sets two distinct Object Lambda webhook endpoints:

          .. code-block:: shell